-What is Beckwith-Wiedemann syndrome and isolated hemihypertrophy?
+What is Beckwith-Wiedemann spectrum and isolated lateralized overgrowth?

 - Tumor in tissues with similar origins of nerve cells (neuroblastoma)

 - Tumor in the adrenal glands (pheochromocytoma, adrenocortical carcinoma)